Avoid getting caught out by knowing when your interest only loan reverts to a principal and interest payment.

 Some lenders will allow borrowers to enter another interest-only term after their current one expires.
 However, the Australian Prudential Regulation Authority (APRA) has flagged that it will be carefully scrutinising interest-only lending by banks in an effort to curb investor lending.
 This means interest-only borrowers may not be able to count on extending their interest-only period in the future.

-ASIC last year conducted a review into interest-only lending, and found some troubling practices on the part of lenders:
+ASIC recently conducted a review into interest-only lending, and found some troubling practices on the part of lenders:

 - 40% of interest-only loans reviewed by ASIC were based on the assumption that the borrower had longer to repay the principal on their loan than they actually did.